Naga Hills

-The Naga Hills, reaching a height of around 3826 m, lie prominently on the border of India and Myanmar.
-They are part of a complex mountain system, and the parts of the mountain ranges inside the Indian states of Nagaland, Manipur and the Burmese Naga Self-Administered Zone are called the Naga Hills.
-The highest point of the Naga hills is Mount Saramati (3826 m).
+The Naga Hills form a mountain complex along the India-Myanmar border.
+They are an extension of the Arakan Mountains, and form part of the Indian state of Nagaland and the Burmese region of Sagaing.
+The highest point of the Naga Hills is Mount Saramati at 3826 m.

 Etymology

-The term "Naga" refers to the Naga people, who were called "Naga" or "Naka" in the Burmese language, meaning "people with pierced ears".
+The term "Naga" refers to the Naga people, derived from "Naga" or "Naka" in Burmese language, meaning "(people with) pierced ears".